renshuki/dfp-manager/README.md

     - Should disable "Client ID", "Client Secret" and "Refresh Token" if not checked
   - [ ] Add (optional) to Endpoint
   - [ ] Code refactoring in general
+  - [ ] CSV importer to bulk upload a huge amount of Ad Units (more than the 1,000 Ad Units proposed by DFP bult-in feature)

 ## Bedones